Chenyt-Dev/coding/String.md

 * Multiple ways to implement this.
 This is just a sumulation of the binary addings.
 * Found an interesting usage of StringBuilder - it could handle various of types like int, bool, char... which makes this problem easier.

+### 13. Roman to Integer
+* Just need to simulate the process.
+Simple question.
+* For speeding, it's better to not using the hash map.
+But using something like arrays, case.